 Digital personalization pays

-If you operate in marketing, there’s a chance you’ll know a bit about the value of personalization already.
-There are some strong stats and arguments to back it up:
+If you work in marketing, you probably know about the value of personalization already.
+And there are some strong arguments to back it up:

-- Organizations who personalize their web experiences see, on average, a 19% uplift in sales (Monetate)
+- Organizations that personalize their web experiences see a 19% uplift in sales on average